Khirbat Jiddin: Ottoman period

 When Kitchener inspected the place in 1877, he found it "quite unoccupied, though there are several chambers and vaults that could serve as habitations."

-British Mandate
+British mandate

 The ruins were later inhabited by Bedouin of the al-Suwaytat tribe whose primary occupation was animal husbandry.
 In the 1945 statistics, they also cultivated barley and tobacco on 22 dunums of land.
 At the same time, Jews cultivated the remaining 32 dunums officially listed as cultivable.

-The land ownership of the village in 1945, in dunams:
+The land ownership in 1945, in dunams: